 Same as TA 1421.
 The characteristics and development of major styles and forms in dramatic literature.

 ENGL 2111 READING AND WRITING ARGUMENTS

 The study and practice of reading and writing arguments.
 Emphasis on the essay with attention to grammar, structure, style, and research skills.
-Prerequisite: 24 hours of academic credit, including credit for ENGL 1102 or ENGL 1103; or placement.
+Prerequisite: ENGL 1103.